dres-dev/DRES/README.md

 ## First Steps

 Using the DRES CLI, the `help` command lists available commands and their usage.
-If one would like to know more about a certain command, use the argument `-h`.
+If one would like to know more about a certain command `$cmd`, use the argument `-h`: `DRES> $cmd -h`
-Following the first steps towards a successful installment of a (distributed) retrieval evaluation campagn.
+Following the first steps towards a successful installment of a (distributed) retrieval evaluation campaign.
 A prerequisit is the previous deployment, see [Setup](#setup) and a running DRES instance.

 ### Create User